helium/HIP/text/0000-longfi.md

 > - explanations of each field

 ---
-**DGK**
+**Tag**

-Datagram kind.
+Datagram tag.
 A tag value indicating this datagram's variant type.

 > **TODO:**
 > - How many variants are needed?